Pantera: 1981–1986: Formation and early glam years

 The band was originally named Gemini, then Eternity, before finally settling on Pantera after it was recommended to Vinnie while he was in drumline by his friend Don Sowers in high school.
 The name was inspired by the car De Tomaso Pantera.
-The band consisted of Vinnie Paul Abbott on drums, Darrell Abbott on lead guitar, and Terry Glaze on rhythm guitar; the lineup was completed with two more members, lead vocalist Donny Hart and bassist Tommy D. Bradford.
-In 1982, Hart left the band and Glaze became the group's lead vocalist.
-Later, Glaze stopped playing rhythm guitar, leaving Darrell as the sole guitarist, doing both lead and rhythm duties.
+The band initially consisted of Vinnie Paul Abbott on drums with Darrell Abbott and Terry Glaze on guitar; the lineup was completed with two more members, lead vocalist Donnie Hart and bassist Tommy D. Bradford.
+In 1982, Hart left the band and Glaze took over on lead vocals.
 Later that year, Bradford also departed and was replaced by Rex Brown (then known as Rex Rocker) on bass.
+As Darrell rapidly improved, Glaze stuck to playing rhythm guitar, leaving Darrell as the sole lead guitarist.
+Glaze later gave up playing rhythm guitar altogether other than the occasional live performance, leaving Darrell handling both lead and rhythm duties.

 Pantera became an underground favorite, though its regional tours in this era never took them beyond Texas, Oklahoma, and Louisiana.
 The band began supporting fellow heavy metal/glam metal acts such as Stryper, Dokken, and Quiet Riot.
-Pantera released their first studio album, Metal Magic, in 1983.
-Metal Magic was released on the band's record label of the same name and produced by the Abbott brothers' father, Jerry Abbott, at Pantego Studios.
+Pantera released its first studio album, Metal Magic, in 1983, on the band's record label of the same name and produced by the Abbott brothers' father, Jerry Abbott, at Pantego Studios.
+Pantera's sound at this stage is often likened to that of bands such as Kiss, Def Leppard, and Van Halen.
+Darrell's solos and guitar playing have also been noted, Darrell having only been 16 at time of recording.